Music Submissions and License Agreement

 is; no, we'd rather not.
 Your odds of being included

-on Whisperings are music greater if you send your
+on Whisperings are music greater if you send in a

-CD in to us for review.
+CD for us to review.
 Why?
 Because we listen to

 the CDs we receive over and over again, allowing ourselves